NebulousLabs/Sia/Consensus.md

 - Arbitrary Data
 - Signatures

-The financial sum of all the inputs must equal the financial sum of all the miner fees, outputs, and contract payouts.
+The sum of all the siacoin inputs must equal the sum of all the miner fees, siacoin outputs, and contract payouts.
 There can be no leftovers.

-The financial sum of all siafund inputs must equal the financial sum of all siafund outputs.
+The sum of all siafund inputs must equal the sum of all siafund outputs.

 Inputs
 ------